VII.H. BSC Substance Abuse Policy

 - creates an organizational liability,

 then any person may contact the Member Resources Supervisor to file a complaint.
-A member may also contact his or her house manager, who should subsequently contact the Member Resources Supervisor.
+A member may also contact their house manager, who should subsequently contact the Member Resources Supervisor.

-The complainant may remain anonymous if he or she wishes.
+The complainant may remain anonymous if they wish.

-The MRS shall be the default investigative factfinder.
+The MRC shall be the default investigative factfinder.

-If the MRS is not available, the Executive Director may assign an alternate factfinder who may be the Executive Director, a designee of the Executive Director, or the Operations Manager.
+If the MRC is not available, the Executive Director may assign an alternate factfinder who may be the Executive Director, a designee of the Executive Director, or the Operations Manager.

 The factfinder will decide if the complaint merits further investigation.
 If so, the factfinder will consult with the house manager, the respondent, and any other relevant parties to the complaint in order to investigate the issue.
 The factfinder will also direct the respondent to the services of the organizational Member Advocate.